 Instead of seeking a job you love, it promotes the idea of putting in hours into deliberate practice.

-It means without expecting what your magic job would provide you, you build something that the world needs.
+It means without expecting what your magic job would provide, you build something that the world needs.

-To adopt this mindset, you will need to research what rare skills you can develop within you to solve a big pain in the market.
+To adopt this mindset, you will need to research what rare skills you can develop to solve a significant pain in the market.

 What you give is what you get.